 This post will certainly be controversial if you are following standard health advice.
-But after exploring the evidence, I am more convinced than ever of the harm that polyunsaturated oils can cause to our bodies and our overall health.
+But after exploring the evidence, I am more convinced than ever that polyunsaturated oils can cause incredible harm to our overall health.

 In America we are literally drowning in bad fats and are rarely consuming the fats that are essential to health.

 Dietary fats aid in the absorption of nutrients and are crucial to the transfer of oxygen into the cells.
 They make foods more palatable, and helping the body feel satiated.
 Fats assist in the production of substances that are essential for healthy immune function, tissue repair and prostaglandin production.
 Finding the right fats are essential to your health, yet frequently the information is conflicting.

 Current research suggests that most people are getting far too much the adulterated (heavily refined) omega-6 fatty acids in their diets in the form of corn, soy, safflower, canola and sunflower oils, and far too little of omega-6 fatty acids in their unadulterated form (meaning from oils which are unrefined and cold pressed).

 Healthy fats are essential for proper cell function

 Contain a vital electron cloud which enables the fats to bind with oxygen and protein to become water-soluble.
 This water solubility is vital to all growth processes, cell damage restoration, cell renewal, brain and nerve functions, sensory nerve functions, and energy development, furthermore our entire basis of energy production is based on the metabolism of lipids (fats).
 Chemical and high heat refining and hydrogenation of fats destroys this vital electron cloud and as a result, these “pseudo” fats can no longer bind with oxygen or protein and instead ends up blocking circulation, damaging the heart, inhibiting cell renewal, and impeding the free flow of blood and lymph.